-Russian olives, also called Oleaster, look great all year round, but are appreciated most in summer when the blossoms fill the air with a sweet, intense fragrance.
+Russian olives, also called Oleaster, look great year-round, but are appreciated most in summer when the blossoms fill the air with a sweet, intense fragrance.
 Bright red fruit follows the flowers, attracting birds in droves.
 Russian olive (Elaeagnus angustifolia) is a tough shrub that tolerates adverse conditions such as sandy, dry, alkaline or salty soil and salt spray.

-It grows naturally as a 12- to 15-foot shrub, but you can also grow it as a tree.
+It grows naturally as a 12 to 15 foot (4-5 m.) shrub, but you can also grow it as a tree.
 If you want to grow the tree form of Elaeagnus, pruning should begin while the shrub is still young.
 Remove all but one strong stem arising from the ground and the lower side branches.

 Russian Olive Information